-- responding appropriately to a request for help from another member of our staff; - administering the medicines or procedures; - recognising when emergency action is necessary; - making appropriate records; and - ensuring parents are informed (see appendix E or the IHCP).
+- responding appropriately to a request for help from another member of our staff. - administering the medicines or procedures. - recognising when emergency action is necessary. - making appropriate records; and - ensuring parents are informed (see links to letters and the IHCP on the contents page).

-If no other record of training is made, this school will use Appendix H.
+If no other record of training is made, we will make one use Form B (see contents page for link).

 The family of a child will often be key in providing relevant information about how a child's needs can be met.
-If families provide specific advice they will never be relied on as the sole source of advice.
+If families provide specific advice, they will never be relied on as the sole source of advice.